MicrosoftDocs/office-developer-client-docs.pt-BR/docs/outlook/mapi/icontabadmin-removestore.md

  _cbEntryID_

-> no A contagem de bytes no identificador de entrada apontado pelo parâmetro _lpEntryID_ .
+> [in] A contagem de byte no identificador de entrada apontado pelo parâmetro _lpEntryID._

  _lpEntryID_

-> no Um ponteiro para o identificador de entrada do objeto a ser aberto.
+> [in] Um ponteiro para o identificador de entrada do objeto a ser aberto.